gmcgoldr/pymcmc/README.md

     }
     json.dump(config, fout)

-# Run a spearate chain, using stored config
+# Prepare a new run using stored config
 with open('scales.json', 'r') as fin:
     config = json.load(fin)
 mcmc = MCMC(ndims)